 Article XIII, section 1 uses the terms "assessed value" and "full value."
-It is unclear if the amendment to section 51 prohibiting the application of an inflation adjustment to a limited class of properties could be interpreted to run counter to section 1's requirement that all property be assessed at the same percentage.
+It is unclear if the amendment to section 51 prohibiting the application of an inflation adjustment to a limited class of properties could be interpreted to be contrary to section 1's requirement that all property be assessed at the same percentage.

 - 6. Assessment uniformity.
 Assessed values lack uniformity under California's acquisition value-based system.
 However, the acquisition value-based standard is authorized by the Constitution and has been upheld by the courts.
 Adding an income-based element expands non-uniform assessment and complicates administration of the tax.
 This bill contains three qualifications (military service, age, and income) that the Constitution does not expressly authorize. - 7.
 The property tax is an ad valorem tax based on a property's assessed value.
 Historically, the imposition of the property tax has not varied based on income.
 Property tax law does provide certain constitutionally-authorized exemptions to be applied to a property's assessed value (disabled veterans' exemption and welfare exemption low income rental housing) and age-based exclusions from the definition of change in ownership (Propositions 60 and 90 base year value transfers). - 8.
 Annual income requirement.
 One of the requirements for the inflation factoring freeze is that the veteran must have an income, as specified, of less than \$50,000 if single or \$100,000 if married.
 Unlike the disabled veterans' exemption, which provides for annual inflationary adjustment of the income limit, this bill does not provide for any inflationary adjustments. - 9.
 Honorable discharge requirement.
 One of the requirements for this factoring freeze is that the veteran be honorably discharged.
 This is unlike the disabled veterans' exemption for which "other than dishonorable" veterans are eligible.
-The disabled veterans' exemption requirement for the character of discharge from military service was changed in 2016 from "honorable" conditions to a lower threshold of "other than dishonorable" conditions. - 10.
-Annual income verification.
-Should it become common to enact property tax laws that base assessed values on the property owner's income, independent verification of income eligibility would become increasingly important.
-Thus, assessors would need to delve into taxpayers' private financial matters unrelated to property value.
-Assessors will need to establish a procedure to verify continued income eligibility specific to this bill's provisions.
-To this end, the bill allows the assessor to request additional proof of eligibility. - 11.
-Qualifying veterans will need to take action.
-Assessors do not have information about homeowners' veteran status, age, or income.
-The bill specifies a basic claim-filing requirement to request this tax benefit. - 12.
-Excess land.
-This bill expressly provides that the inflation factor limitation does not apply to land in excess of what is reasonably necessary for use of the property as a home.
-This is consistent with other property tax law provisions in which a "residential dwelling" means a dwelling occupied by the claimant as the principal place of residence, and so much of the land surrounding it as is reasonably necessary for use of the dwelling as a home.
-For example, for a home located on a parcel of land that is a large farm, the inflation factoring limitation would be limited to the home and the home site.
+The disabled veterans' exemption requirement for the character of discharge from military service was changed in 2016 from "honorable" conditions to a lower threshold of "other than dishonorable" conditions.